coderetreat/coderetreat.org/facilitators/facilitation.md

 * It's okay to ask for facilitation feedback afterwards, but don't ask for it during the circle
 * Go first (to show people how it's done)

+## Keep it simple, but experiment

+Even though the basic Coderetreat format should not be drastically altered, we do want people to experiment and to try out new ideas.
+As such, we create an environment where anyone can propose and implement a good idea.

+An experiment is a welcome distraction, as is a deep-dive as long as a pair isn't derailing completely.

 ## Whatever Language You Want!

 The ideas presented and practiced in Coderetreat are applicable to any object-oriented language.
 To this end, it is suggested that Coderetreats are explicitly multi-lingual.